rotisserie/eris/README.md

 ## Migrating to eris

 Migrating to `eris` should be a very simple process.
 If it doesn't offer something that you currently use from existing error packages, feel free to submit an issue to us.
-If you don't want to refactor all of your error handling yet, `eris` should still work seamlessly with your existing error types.
+If you don't want to refactor all of your error handling yet, `eris` should work relatively seamlessly with your existing error types.
 Please submit an issue if this isn't the case for some reason.

 ## Contributing